mvolkmann/blog/src/zig.md

 manual memory management that is required due to lack of automated garbage collection.

+One appeal of Zig is that it is much simpler than C++ and Rust.

 Zig emphasizes:

 - No hidden control flow